o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/import/create-skinned-meshes-best-practices.md

 Use the following best practices when you create your character for the **Animation Editor**\.
 In O3DE, a character is a skinned mesh\.

-## Setting up the World Coordinate System and Root Joint {#char-fbx-importer-skinned-meshes-best-practices-setting-up-root-joint}
+## Setting up the World Coordinate System and Root Joint

 If you use the y\-up or z\-up world coordinate system in your DCC, use the following guidelines to set up your character:
 + Use a root joint for your skinned mesh\.
 This is required to ensure that motion extraction works properly in the **Animation Editor**\.